 The Irving Police Department strives to provide the most current and up-to-date information in the area of active and evolving incidents that may occur in the community.
-The general public frequently request direction and presentations on what they can do if confronted with an active shooter / attacker event or some other stressful event.
+The general public frequently requests directions and presentations on what they can do if confronted with an active shooter/attacker event or some other stressful event.

-The Civilian Response to Active Shooter / Attacker Events (CRASE) course, designed and built on the Avoid, Deny and Defend strategy developed by Advanced Law Enforcement Rapid Response Training (ALERRT) in 2004, provides strategies, guidance and a proven plan for surviving an active shooter / attacker or other serious event.
+The Civilian Response to Active Shooter / Attacker Events (CRASE) course, designed and built on the Avoid, Deny and Defend strategy developed by Advanced Law Enforcement Rapid Response Training (ALERRT) in 2004, provides strategies, guidance and a proven plan for surviving an active shooter/attacker or other serious events.

-Training information includes, but is not limited to, an informal site specific survey, building security, civilian response options, medical issues, police response protocols and review of the “Open Carry” law.
+Training information includes, but is not limited to, an informal site-specific survey, building security, civilian response options, medical issues, police response protocols and a review of the “Open Carry” law.
 Participants in this class will receive handouts and suggestions to “harden” their site facility or residence.